 For more information on these downgraded generics, please read this post: Consumer Q&A: Generic Concerta.

-7. Hey, Gina, why are you making this such a big deal?
+7. Hey, Gina, why are you making a big deal?
 By law, generics are the same as brand.
 My pharmacist assures me the generic is exactly the same as brand.

-There are two key differences, and they are particularly relevant to psychiatric conditions:
+There are three key differences, and they are particularly relevant to psychiatric conditions because the best results typically come within a precise dosing range (the “therapeutic window”):

 1. Variable dose of effective ingredient: